IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 The default checksum algorithm used is MD5 and should be sufficient for establishing file fixity.
 "SHA-1" is an experimental alternate value for this setting.

+.. _:PVDictionaries:

 :PVDictionaries
 +++++++++++++++

-Password policy setting for builtin user accounts: set a comma separated list of dictionaries containing words that cannot be used as a user password.
+Password policy setting for builtin user accounts: set a comma separated list of dictionaries containing words that cannot be used in a user password.

 ``curl -X PUT -d "/opt/bad_passwords.txt" http://localhost:8080/api/admin/settings/:PVDictionaries``

-This setting can be overruled with VM argument pv.dictionaries
+This setting can be overruled with VM argument ``pv.dictionaries``

+.. _:PVGoodStrength:

 :PVGoodStrength
 +++++++++++++++

-Password policy setting for builtin user accounts: passwords equal or larger than the :PVGoodStrength setting are always valid.
+Password policy setting for builtin user accounts: passwords of equal or greater character length than the :PVGoodStrength setting are always valid, regardless of other password constraints.

 ``curl -X PUT -d 20 http://localhost:8080/api/admin/settings/:PVGoodStrength``

-This setting can be overruled with VM argument pv.goodstrength
+This setting can be overruled with VM argument ``pv.goodstrength``

 Recommended setting: 20.

+.. _:PVMinLength:

 :PVMinLength
 ++++++++++++

-Password policy setting for builtin user accounts: a passwords minimum valid size.
+Password policy setting for builtin user accounts: a password's minimum valid character length.
 The default is 6.

 ``curl -X PUT -d 6 http://localhost:8080/api/admin/settings/:PVMinLength``

-This setting can be overruled with VM argument pv.minlength
+This setting can be overruled with VM argument ``pv.minlength``

+.. _:PVMaxLength:

 :PVMaxLength
 ++++++++++++

-Password policy setting for builtin user accounts: a passwords maximum valid size.
+Password policy setting for builtin user accounts: a password's maximum valid character length.

 ``curl -X PUT -d 0 http://localhost:8080/api/admin/settings/:PVMaxLength``

-This setting can be overruled with VM argument pv.maxlength
+This setting can be overruled with VM argument ``pv.maxlength``

+.. _:PVCharacterRules:

 :PVCharacterRules
 +++++++++++++++++

+Password policy setting for builtinuser accounts: dictates which types of characters can be required in a password.
+This setting goes hand in hand with :ref:`:PVNumberOfCharacteristics`.
 The default is two rules:

 - one letter
 - one digit

-Set to "UpperCase:1,LowerCase:1,Digit:1,Special:1" to change the rule to these four:
+Set to "UpperCase:1,LowerCase:1,Digit:1,Special:1" to change the rule to include these four:

 - one uppercase letter
 - one lowercase letter
 - one digit
 - one special character

 Please note that "UpperCase:1,LowerCase:1,Digit:1,Special:1" is currently a magic string.
-Dataverse doesn't parse it so you can't increase the numbers, for example.
+Dataverse doesn't parse it, so you can't increase the numbers or make other functional changes to it.

-If you have increased the number of rule to 4 like this, you can also optionally increase ``:PVNumberOfCharacteristics`` to as high as 4. ``:PVNumberOfCharacteristics`` cannot be set to a number higher than the number of rules or you will see "Number of characteristics must be <= to the number of rules".
+If you have implemented 4 different character rules in this way, you can also optionally increase ``:PVNumberOfCharacteristics`` to as high as 4. ``:PVNumberOfCharacteristics`` cannot be set to a number higher than the number of rules or you will see the error, "Number of characteristics must be <= to the number of rules".

 ``curl -X PUT -d 'UpperCase:1,LowerCase:1,Digit:1,Special:1' http://localhost:8080/api/admin/settings/:PVCharacterRules``

 ``curl -X PUT -d 3 http://localhost:8080/api/admin/settings/:PVNumberOfCharacteristics``

+.. _:PVNumberOfCharacteristics:

 :PVNumberOfCharacteristics
 ++++++++++++++++++++++++++

-Password policy setting for builtin user accounts: the number indicates how many of the character rules defined by ``:PVCharacterRules`` should be part of a password.
-The default is 2.
-See the section on ``:PVNumberOfCharacteristics`` for more discussion on how the number of characteristics cannot be set to a higher number than the number of rules.
+Password policy setting for builtin user accounts: the number indicates how many of the character rules defined by ``:PVCharacterRules`` are required as part of a password.
+The default is 2. ``:PVNumberOfCharacteristics`` cannot be set to a number higher than the number of rules or you will see the error, "Number of characteristics must be <= to the number of rules".

 ``curl -X PUT -d 2 http://localhost:8080/api/admin/settings/:PVNumberOfCharacteristics``

-This setting can be overruled with VM argument pv.numberofcharacteristics
+This setting can be overruled with VM argument ``pv.numberofcharacteristics``

 :ShibPassiveLoginEnabled
 ++++++++++++++++++++++++